Icon

 Connecting Cellular To Agriculture – The Biomanufacturing Opportunity For Food

-What if traditional crops could be transformed into a new world of ingredients through biotechnology?
-This session explores the power of biomanufacturing to reimagine the future of how Australia makes and grows its food.
-Led by Sam Perkins, CEO of Cellular Agriculture Australia, we’ll look at how these groundbreaking technologies can breathe new life into agriculture, creating new value streams, driving regional economic growth, and partnering with traditional industries to bolster Australia’s food sovereignty.
+Led by Sam Perkins, CEO of Cellular Agriculture Australia, speakers will look at how groundbreaking technologies can breathe new life into our agrifood system, creating new, more resilient value streams, driving regional economic growth, and partnering with traditional industries to bolster Australia’s food sovereignty.

 Sam Perkins